wayke-se/Documentation/Webhook/webhooks.md

 - **New Message:** Triggered when a new message is received.
 - **New Incoming Vehicle for Purchase** Triggered when a new vehicle for purhase arrives to the branch
 - **New Order:** Triggered when a new order is created.
-- **New Lead from Valuation Widget:** Triggered when a new lead is generated from the valuation widget.
+- **New Lead:** Triggered by leads from CTA-buttons ("E-mail" and "Call me") and  from the Valuation Widget.

 ## Webhook Payload Examples